Overview

-The two provider dialects, API keys, local models, and retry behavior.
+The provider dialects, how API keys are supplied, and retry behavior.

 Every agent names its model in the required model: block; there is no fleet-wide default.
-The provider field is a dialect: two dialects cover effectively every hosted and local endpoint, and swapping providers is a one-line change.
-The short version lives in Agent Config; this page covers the details.
+The provider field is a dialect: four dialects cover effectively every hosted and local endpoint, and swapping providers is a one-line change.
+The short version lives in Agent Config; this page covers what the dialects share, and each provider has its own page: OpenAI, Anthropic, Gemini and Codex.

 model: